kubeshop/testkube-docs/docs/articles/test-workflows-content.md

 Sometimes, especially in air-gapped environment, you may want to provide the test data via OCI Registries.

 You may use [**ORAS**](https://oras.land/) to fetch artifacts from the OCI registry.
-To do so, run a step with Docker image that has ORAS installed, and pull the artifact into `/data` (or other known volume):
+To do so, run a step with Docker image that has ORAS installed and pull the artifact into `/data` (or other known volume):

 ```yaml
 spec: